kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 (Using the [Gateway API Personas](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/))

-* A way to configure a Gateway Implementation to perform Authentication (at least), with optional Authorization on behalf of Ana the Application Developer.
+* A way for Ana the Application Developer to configure a Gateway API implementation to perform Authentication (at least), with optional Authorization.

 * A way for Chihiro the Cluster Admin to configure a default Authentication and/or Authorization config for some set of HTTP or GRPC matching criteria.

 * Optionally, a way for Ana to have the ability to disable Authentication and/or Authorization for specific routes when needed, allowing certain routes to not be protected.
 This would probably need to work something like a default enabling at Gateway level, that can be specifically set at lower levels, but further design is TBD.
+This goal comes from the relatively-common desire for Chihiro to be able to set reasonably-secure defaults, and for Ana or others to be able to _disable_ for specific paths for purposes of healthchecking.
+The fact that this is relatively undefined is why this goal is _optional_.

 ## Non-Goals